Results 1 - 10 from 46 for falling water tables in 0.507 sec.

 Optimum Population Trust: FAQS - 2

-In the case of agriculture, rising global temperatures, falling water tables and soil erosion are already causing resources literally to dry up, and efforts to reduce ... lost.
+In the case of agriculture, rising global temperatures, falling water tables and soil erosion are already causing resources literally to dry up, and efforts to reduce ... .
 More carbon will build up in the atmosphere.
 More rainforests will be destroyed.
 More air, water and land will be polluted.
 2.4 Does population growth increase poverty?
-Or is development the ...
+Or is development ...

 optimumpopulation.org